tcloaken/proj7-Gcal/README.md

-# proj7-Gcal
+# proj10-Gcal
 # Author = Trevor Enright ,  tenright@uoregon.edu

+Meet me application.
+User selects time ranges and lenght of time to meet.
-Grab appointment data from a selection of a user's Google calendars Provides list of busy times with a description, also lists open times
+Grabs appointment data from a selection of a user's Google calendars Provides list of busy times with a description, also lists open times, User selects times to be available then passes link along to persons he or she would like to meet.

+Other person follows link to choose their own calendars and pick their own times.

+Any user can select the time to meet